jest-community/eslint-plugin-jest/README.md

 In addition to the above rules, this plugin also includes a few advanced rules that are powered by type-checking information provided by TypeScript.

-In order to use these rules, you must be using `@typescript-eslint/parser` & adjust your eslint config as outlined [here](https://github.com/typescript-eslint/typescript-eslint/blob/master/docs/getting-started/linting/TYPED_LINTING.md)
+To use these rules, you must be using `@typescript-eslint/parser` & adjust your eslint config as outlined [here](https://github.com/typescript-eslint/typescript-eslint/blob/master/docs/getting-started/linting/TYPED_LINTING.md)

-Note that unlike the type-checking rules in `@typescript-eslint/eslint-plugin`, the rules here will fallback to doing nothing if type information is not available, meaning its safe to include them in shared configs that could be used on JavaScript and TypeScript projects.
+Note that unlike the type-checking rules in `@typescript-eslint/eslint-plugin`, the rules here will fallback to doing nothing if type information is not available, meaning it's safe to include them in shared configs that could be used on JavaScript and TypeScript projects.

 Also note that `unbound-method` depends on `@typescript-eslint/eslint-plugin`, as it extends the original `unbound-method` rule from that plugin.